zerepolbap/miro360/README.md

 ## Installation

-This is a development application, and therefore it must be built from sources.
+This is a development application, and the preferred installation procedure is building it from sources.

 So basically you need to do the [standard procedure](http://www.gearvrf.org/getting_started/):